There is a lot we can learn from the life stories of people who were caught in

 VILMA VUKELIĆ, NÉE MISKOLCZY (1880−1956) was Branko and Slavko’s mother

-For her story, read her memoir, and the book.
+For her story, read her memoir, A PAST RESCUED FROM OBLIVION, and CAUGHT IN THE TURMOIL OF HISTORY.

 IVE MIHOVILOVIĆ (1905−1987) was Branko and Slavko’s brother-in-law